At a glance

 Addition and subtraction are the first math operations kids learn.
 But it doesn’t happen all at once.
 Learning to add and subtract typically happens in small steps between kindergarten and the fourth grade.

-Find out more about when kids develop this skill and ways you can help at home.
+Learn more about when kids develop this skill.

 When do kids learn to add and subtract?